wso2-attic/asgardeo-auth-angular-sdk/README.md

 #### `SignInWithRedirect`

 This method redirects the user to the route where the authentication flow was initiated.
-To use this function following steps needs to be fullfilled.
+To use this function following steps needs to be fulfilled.
 - `signInRedirectURL`

 Change Sign In Redirect URL as follows